How to stay active during lockdown

-But every organised event has been cancelled, gyms and sporting venues have been closed, and everyone is uncertain about the safest procedures for exercise.
+But with every organised event cancelled, gyms and sporting venues remaining closed, everyone is uncertain about the safest procedures for exercise.
 So, with all these social restrictions, how can we stay active and healthy?
-We have collated the best tips to help you maintain your wellbeing during this time.
+We have pull together our toptips to help you maintain your wellbeing during lockdown 3.0.

 Stretch in the morning

 Although it’s tempting to have a duvet day or work from your bed, one of the best ways to increase productivity is to get up and start moving.
 In the morning, spend some time stretching and moving your muscles.
 It’s quick, easy, beneficial for your body, and relaxing as well.
 There are plenty of online videos that can guide you through some daily stretches, no matter your capability.

 Get outside every day

 Currently, in the UK, the guidelines state that you can exercise outdoors once a day, staying 2 metres away from others.
 Try to use this time as the fresh air can be very beneficial for productivity.
 You could go for a run in your local neighbourhood, ideally in the morning when there are fewer people about.
 If this isn’t feasible, you could simply spend some time in your garden,it can be very calming, particularly in times of stress.
 Sunlight can help you to keep your vitamin D levels within the normal range.
 This helps to maintain a healthymood and immune system.
 Our Vitamin D (25 OH) Blood Test is a great way to monitor your levels, and our doctors will advise you on what to do if your results are low.

 Move around every hour